Library Creation

 - The new library will be selected in the

-'s properties. - Click Done button to close editor of the
+output node's properties. - Click Done button to close editor of the

-. - Open properties of our
+output node. - Open properties of our

-. - Ensure its New Library Name property is pointing to our "blink" library name.
+input node. - Ensure its New Library Name property is pointing to our "blink" library name.

 - Click Done to save the suggested value of New Library Name.